-KeePass is a popular, secure, free and open source password manager.
-This guide will help Windows users to setup and manage passwords using KeePass.
+KeePass is a popular, secure, free, and open-source password manager.
+This guide will help Windows users set up and manage passwords using KeePass.

 Remembering all the different password combinations for different websites and applications isn’t an easy task, and while writing them down on a piece of paper can seem like an easy solution.
 There isn’t much security in that method, as you can easily lose it or it can fall in the hands of the wrong person.
 KeePass password manager for Windows is one of the solution to these problems.